McKernel: A Library for Approximate Kernel Expansions in Log-linear Time: Empirical Analysis and Experiments

 The same kind of intuition that applies to Neural Networks, where the deeper the network, the better the results, holds.
 But this time depending on the number of kernel expansions used. \\

-FASHION-MNIST is similar in scope to MNIST but relatively more difficult.
+FASHION MNIST \cite{Xiao17} is similar in scope to MNIST but relatively more difficult.
 Instead of classifying digits, we focus now on the task of fashion.
 It consists on ten classes of clothing; T-shirt/top, Trouser, Pullover, Dress, Coat, Sandal, Shirt, Sneaker, Bag and Ankle boot. \\

 Figure \ref{fgr:fashion_mnist} shows RBF MAT\'ERN performance compared to logistic regression in mini-batch.
-Comparable state-of-the-art performance of Deep Learning is achieved.
+Comparable state-of-the-art performance to Deep Learning is achieved.
 The model presents a similar behavior to the one seen in MNIST dataset.
 McKernel performs analogously to modern techniques in Neural Networks in this highly non-linear problem of estimation.